-Primarily specimens derive from the research projects of UT faculty, research scientists, and students.
-Those are supplemented with donations from other institutions, both by choice and as orphaned collections.
-Unique historic collections stem from the early Geological Surveys of the state of Texas.
-Additional specimens have been donated by industry and individuals who wish their collections to be available for research and education in perpetuity.
-Current accessions encompass sizable contributions from the ongoing studies of NPL research fellows, attached to several institutions or organizations outside of Texas.
+Specimens primarily derive from the research projects of UT faculty, research scientists, and students, but have been supplemented with donations from other institutions, both by choice and as orphaned collections.
+Unique historic collections stem from the early Geological Surveys of the State of Texas.
+Additional specimens have been donated by industry and by individuals who wish their collections to be available in perpetuity for research and education.
+Current accessions encompass sizable contributions from the ongoing studies of NPL research fellows, who are formally attached to several institutions or organizations outside of Texas.

-Coverage is broad with specimens ranging in age from the Precambrian to the recent (Holocene) with a strong Paleozoic, Cretaceous and Paleogene/Neogene component.
+The repository includes specimens ranging in age from the Precambrian to the recent (Holocene) with strong Paleozoic, Cretaceous and Paleogene/Neogene components.
 Taxonomic emphasis includes, echinoderms, brachiopods, molluscs, corals and sponges.
 Geographic spread is global with about 60% of the collection deriving from Texas.
-Substantial holdings come for Mexico, Europe and Australia
+Substantial holdings come from Mexico, Europe and Australia

 Remarkable specimens are on display at the Texas Memorial Museum, the Bullock Museum of Texas History, and the Corpus Christi Museum.
-Specimens are used within various university classes and outreach venues around the state.
+Specimens are also used within various university classes and outreach venues around the state.
 Recent developments stress the accessibility of specimens and related data from a robust relational database.
-There is an online database for the types, which incorporates extensive imagery and mapping of collection localities.
-Applications for mobile platforms have been developed and future plans include a complete virtual repository available for study online to extend the present GIS management system used at NPL.
+We have a database, Paleocentral, for our type and figured specimens, which incorporates extensive imagery and mapping of collection localities, as well as a complete Specify database that contains all of our cataloged records.
+Applications for mobile platforms have been developed, and future plans include a complete virtual repository available for study online to extend the present GIS management system used at NPL.